-Protein is a word you’ll hear time and time again in the fitness world – and for good reason.
-Protein is a macronutrient containing amino acids, which are the building blocks needed for muscles to grow.
+Protein is a word you’ll repeatedly hear in the fitness world – for good reason.
+Protein is a macronutrient containing amino acids, the building blocks for growing muscles.

-Protein keeps us feeling fuller for longer due to its satiating effect, making it a useful dietary tool for losing weight.
-Adding more protein into your diet will give you a greater chance of realizing your fitness goals and achieving your dream physique.
-Despite this, lots of us struggle following a high-protein diet in a world of fast food and quick fixes.
+Protein keeps us fuller for longer due to its satiating effect, making it a useful dietary tool for losing weight.
+Adding more protein to your diet will give you a greater chance of realizing your fitness goals and achieving your dream physique.
+Despite this, lots of us struggle to follow a high-protein diet in a world of fast food and quick fixes.

-To help you top up your protein intake, these top tips are perfect for those with busy, active lifestyles.
+To help increase your protein intake, these top tips are perfect for those with busy, active lifestyles.

-Many cereals are high in sugar and low in protein, meaning you’re more likely to binge in the run up to lunch.
+Many kinds of cereal are high in sugar and low in protein, meaning you’re more likely to binge in the run-up to lunch.
 A simple swap to eggs on toast will provide around 12 grams of protein and add a spring to your morning step.
 If eggs aren’t for you, try overnight oats with a scoop of protein powder.

 Chips, chocolate, sweets … so moreish, but they have low nutritional value and contain very little protein.
 Go for snacks like Greek yogurt with granola, apple slices with peanut butter, or cottage cheese on rice cakes.
 Still delicious, but also high in protein.

 When figuring out meal plans, always make protein your star player.
 A good starting point is to aim for around 20-30 grams of protein per meal, deriving from leaner food sources like chicken, turkey, tuna, beef, and lentils.
 Be sure to include protein with every meal and snack.

 Make Protein Supplements Work For You